How to use call tracking numbers in Google My Business

 Add your call tracking number to the ‘Primary Phone’ field.

 Enter your main business line in the ‘Additional Phone’ Field.
-This step is critical.
+And you’re set to start tracking!

 By adding your main number as an additional phone number, you are ensuring that your main line (real business phone number) stays connected to all your other business listings in the Local Search Ecosystem and GMB.
 Which helps prevent citation consistency problems.